The 5 D Approach to Agile Analytics - How to Accelerate Technology Adoption

 The data can then be used in the visualisation tool to start creating a working version of the wireframe that has been shared with the stakeholders.
 Typically, working towards a wireframe alongside the business user will give a better sense of direction and reduce the risk of being lost in the endless possibilities of analysis and visualisation options.This stage will see a lot of iterations between some basic visualisations and the data, which will ensure that the format of the data is suited to the visualisation tool.

 In the final stage, the preliminary visualisations that have been built in the Develop phase should be enhanced to increase their appeal to the target users.
-Applying a theme that either supports the organisations style or supports the story of the dashboard will greatly increase engagement.
+Applying a theme that either supports the organizations style or supports the story of the dashboard will greatly increase engagement.
 Further formatting will help the user to navigate and interact more with the analysis – simple calls to action like 'Click here to see....' or descriptive tooltips give instant feedback to the user and allows them to delve deeper for further insights.

-This stage is by far the most important when it comes to improving the ability to make a dashboard with lasting impact throughout the organisation.
+This stage is by far the most important when it comes to improving the ability to make a dashboard with lasting impact throughout the organization.
 Upon delivery, the creator should not stand still.
 Constant evolution is important to keep the work current and adaptable to ever changing environments.
 Seeking constant feedback and iterating through the process will help to drive this.
 For more ideas to combine design principles with your analytics dashboards, read our blog on how to create engaging dashboards.

 Next time you are about to start an analytics project, make sure to think through these five steps.
 They will help you to accelerate user adoption and ensure long-term usage of a commissioned solution.